facebook/IT-CPE/chef/cookbooks/cpe_remote/README.md

 ============
 This cookbook has two different providers.
 The first is the pkg provider (cpe_remote_pkg).
 This provider is compatible with Mac and will install a package from a repo.
 The second provider is a file provider (cpe_remote_file).
 This provider is compatible with Mac and Windows and will download a file from a repo and place it on the client if the checksums dont match, or the file is missing on the client.

-Files or pkgs must first be uploaded to our cpespace servers using Pantri.
-See wiki for more details. http://fburl.com/pantri

 Requirements
 ------------
 ### Platform